Loose Meat Sandwiches are flavorful Midwestern chopped meat burgers made with seasoned beef, Worcestershire sauce and onion, topped with dill pickles.

 - 1/2 yellow onion

 - 1 clove garlic , minced

 - 6 plain hamburger buns

-Break the meat apart cooking until the onions are translucent for 6-8 minutes.
+- Break the meat apart and continue cooking until the onions are translucent, about 6-8 minutes.

 - Add salt, pepper, garlic, Worcestershire and mustard and stir well to combine.